This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 A year wasted.

 At the time when they showed no more love and let pride set them apart, he developed a deep infatuation with a lower year.
 This was already a heinous crime for Elle.
 Her obvious, unreasonable actions however, were left ignored.
 That’s the way she plays.
 When the boy does something bad, make him wish his father had vasectomy 9 months before his birth date.
-It was inevitable, but she wanted to keep the relationship even without the love.
+It was inevitable, but she wanted to keep the relationship.

 He perfectly remembered what Elle used to say: “I don’t think I’ll ever love again after you.”

 Yeah, right, he thought, smiling faintly.
-“You’ve been latching on any opportunist and entertaining them even before we were through.
-I bet not even a month has passed, you’ll be happily bragging about this new guy willing to make out with you.”
+I bet not even a month has passed, you’ll be happily bragging about this new guy willing to make out with you.

-He laughed at his thoughts and washed his face, trying to wash away sweat and all the dirty things he just muttered.
-He dried off, fixed his wavy hair and tried to look serious.
+He laughed at his thoughts and washed his face, trying to wash away sweat and all the dirty things he just thought of.
+Not like anything can be fixed right now, let alone just washing his face.
+He dried off with his hanky that now can be confused with a dishrag, fixed his wavy hair and tried to look serious.
 He wouldn’t want to walk around with a face that will look like a billboard saying “I have problems greater than you right now.
 Guess whose fault it is.”